 Wall Street English >

-Wall Street English gives you the lifetime opportunity to teach English in the most modern and metropolitan cities of China, as well as to making a difference of the adults lives who are thriving into their own success and career goal.
+Wall Street English gives you the opportunity of a lifetime to teach English in the most modern and metropolitan cities of China, while making a difference in the lives of adults who are working towards their own success and career goals.

 As far as your professional development, Wall Street constantly improves their teaching methods and helps you expand your teaching skills in a creative way.
 An average number of each class covers 20-25 students.
 All students here come for the same goals so as it makes it to an ideal place to meet new people and practice the English language, providing them with a place to study and to participate in group activities.